jltaylor-us/StardewJsonProcessor/JsonProcessor/docs/README.md

 all you need is to transform a JSON tree using the default transformers, then use the [simple API](../IJsonProcessorSimpleAPI.cs).
 The [full api](../IJsonProcessorAPI.cs) includes functions to add and remove transformers from the processor, as well as the interfaces for defining new transformers.

+## Use from a Content Patcher mod

+The [Content Patcher Json Processor](../../ContentPatcherJsonProcessor/) mod provides integration between Json Processor and Content Patcher so that you can write your `content.json` files with Json Processor transformers.
+See that mod for more information.

 # Quick-start examples